parse-community/Parse-SDK-iOS-OSX/.github/ISSUE_TEMPLATE/---2-feature-request.md

 ### New Feature / Enhancement Checklist
 <!--
-    Check all of the following boxes [x] before submitting your issue.
+    Check every following box [x] before submitting your issue.
     Click the "Preview" tab for better readability.
-    Thanks for contributing to the Parse iOS SDK!
+    Thanks for contributing to Parse Platform!
 -->

 - [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/Parse-SDK-iOS-OSX/security/policy).